Registering at Another NYU School

 Reservations will be accepted for after the Stern School's initial registration period has been completed.
 The maximum number of credits permitted by non-Stern graduate students is six.
 For course schedules, course descriptions, and prerequisites refer to the Stern School.

 For more information, visit the Office of Academic Advising & Learning Development.

 245 Sullivan Street, Room 474

 Law courses are not listed in the Directory of Classes.
-Graduate students may be permitted to enroll for law courses that have no prerequisites if they have permission of their Dean or Department Head, and from the course instructor and the Director of Academic Services.
+Graduate students may be permitted to enroll for law courses that have no prerequisites if they have permission of their dean or department head, the course instructor and the Director of Academic Services.
 Permission to enroll is subject to space availability toward the end of the Law School's add/drop period.
 The maximum number of credits permitted by a non-law matriculated student is six.
-Non-law students can use the (Spring 2010) Request to Register form.
+Non-law students can use the Request to Register form.